Crisantaspase (Erwinase ®, asparaginase or L-asparaginase)

 Raised blood sugar

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top

-It's not advisable to become pregnant or father a child while having asparaginase, as it may harm the developing baby.
-It’s important to use effective contraception while having this drug and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based on our Crisantaspase factsheet which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using a number of reliable sources, including: